Snapstromegon/hoeser.dev/src/blog/2023-07-23-stl-webgpu-1-stl-files.md

 ---

 :::commentBlock
-This post is part of [my series about WebPGU and .STLs](/blog/2023-07-23-stl-webgpu-0-announcement/).
+This post is part of [my series about WebGPU and .STLs](/blog/2023-07-23-stl-webgpu-0-announcement/).
 :::

 :::commentBlock